 Direct Transfer Trip is generally not required for Induction or Inverter-Type Projects.
-Direct Transfer Trip is generally not required for Synchronous Projects that will operate in the Non-Flow-back Mode since a more economic reverse power relay scheme can usually meet the requirements.
-For Synchronous Flow-back Projects, the need for DTT is determined based on the location of the PCC.
+Direct Transfer Trip generally is not required for Synchronous Projects that will operate in the Non-Flow-back Mode since a simpler and more economic reverse power relay scheme can usually meet the requirements.
+For Synchronous Flow-back Projects the need for DTT is determined based on the location of the PCC.
 The Utility requires DTT when the total generation within a protective zone is greater than 33% of the minimum Utility load that could be isolated along with the generation.
-This prevents sustained isolated operation of the generation for conditions where Project protective relaying may not otherwise operate (see "Isolated Operation" in the Generator Interconnection Supplement).
+This prevents sustained isolated operation of the generation for conditions where generator protective relaying may not otherwise operate (see "Isolated Operation" in the Generator Interconnection Supplement).

 Direct transfer trip adds to the cost and complexity of an interconnection.
-A DTT transmitter is required for each Utility protective device whose operation could result in sustained isolated operation of the Project.
+A DTT transmitter is required for each Utility protective device whose operation could result in sustained isolated operation of the generator.
 An associated DTT receiver at the Project is required for each DTT transmitter.
-A phone Data

-Circuit is required between each transmitter and receiver.
-Telemetry is required to monitor status of the DTT communication, even if telemetry would not otherwise have been required.
+A phone Data Circuit is required between each transmitter and receiver.
+Telemetry is required to monitor the status of the DTT communication.